dotnet/coreclr/Documentation/design-docs/tailcalls-with-helpers.md

 * It needs to work in both jitted and AOT compiled scenarios
 * It should support platforms where runtime code generation is not possible
 * The tail calls should be reasonably fast compared to regular calls with the same arguments
+* The tail calls should not be slower than existing mechanism on Windows
 * No runtime assistance should be necessary for unwinding stack with tail call frames on it
 * The stack should be unwindable at any spot during the tail calls to properly support sampling profilers and similar tools.
 * Stack walk during GC must be able to always correctly report GC references.